Arthurgt/WarPlanes/README.md

 # MyFirstGame

 Simple action game.
-You have to control your plane and defeat enemies.
+You have to control the plane and defeat enemies.
 There is 3 levels and 3 bosses.
 Created using Java and Swing.

 w,a,s,d - movement